 Macrame is also making a bit of a comeback, too (don’t worry, it’s far more subtle than it was in the 70s).
 You can even DIY it, just take a look at our easy to follow step by step guide to how to create a macrame wall hanging.

 4. Add greenery with house plants

 Plants are an easy win to add to your design arsenal.
-They add colour, shape and (literally) life to a space.
-There are some great places you can pick up inexpensive, high-quality foliage: Ikea, Homebase, and Waitrose all have a great selection and are small budget friendly.
+They add color, shape and (literally) life to a space.
+There are some great places you can pick up inexpensive, high-quality foliage: Ikea have a great selection and are small budget-friendly.
 Larger house plants can however still be expensive so to create the illusion of your room being filled lots of greenery, arrange groups of small plants at different heights.